Bank intern's death raises questions over workaholic race to wealth

 The German intern allegedly worked for 72 hours without sleep in the Bank of America's investment banking division.
 The cause of his death was unknown pending post-mortem tests.

-A Bank of America spokesman said the bank was waiting for the facts about Erhardt's death before deciding whether to review its internship programme.
+A Bank of America spokesman said the bank was waiting for the facts about Erhardt's death before deciding whether to review its internship program.

 Some politicians and an intern campaign group condemned the workload on interns dubbed "slavery in the city" by one British newspaper, calling on the banks to take measures to ensure their staff were not worked to exhaustion.